ivangigi1984/AI-Project/README.md

-# Introduction to Using Cohere
+# Introduction to Using Cohere API to Create a Simple Chatbot

 Welcome to this beginner-friendly tutorial on using Cohere!
 In certain regions, such as Hong Kong, developers may face restrictions when accessing platforms like OpenAI.
 Cohere provides a powerful alternative for generating text and building chatbots.